Björn Daníel Sverrisson

-Björn Daníel Sverrisson is an Icelandic footballer and a musician who currently plays for FH as a midfielder.
+Björn Daníel Sverrisson is a former Icelandic footballer who played as a midfielder and a musician.

 Career

 Björn has played club football in Iceland and Norway for FH and Viking FK.

 Björn signed with Danish club AGF in 2018, but at the end of his contract which was at the end of the year, he left again.

 He made his international debut for Iceland in 2014.

+After the 2025-season, Björn announced that he will retire from football.